mozilla/monolith-aggregator/ES.rst

 at the same time minimize the number of indexes involved in each query, to avoid the associated overhead.
 In addition it's easy to drop out or replace old data, as its just disabling an index, but there's no need to rewrite/update any data.
-All but the current index can also be highly compacted / optimized, as they'll never change and backup tools likely appreciate a large amount of static data as well.
+All but the current index can also be highly compacted / optimized (down to one lucene segment), as they'll never change and backup tools likely appreciate a large amount of static data as well.

 elasticsearch.yml
 :::::::::::::::::